Head of Studies, History

 Tan Chin Tuan Professor of Chinese Studies

-Professor Cook obtained his BA in Music in 1986 at the University of Southern California.
+Professor Scott Cook obtained his BA in Music in 1986 at the University of Southern California.
 At the University of Michigan, he received his MM in Music Theory in 1998, MA in Chinese Literature in 1990, and PhD in Chinese in 1995.
 He previously served as the Professor of Chinese at Grinnell College (at Grinnell since 1996, Professor since 2009, Cowles-Kruidenier Chair of Chinese Studies since 2012).

 Teaching and Residential Life

-Professor Cook’s courses include: Chinese Philosophical Tradition; Chinese Literary Tradition; Classical Chinese; Beginning Chinese; Advanced Chinese; Argumentation in the Ancient World; Music, Society, and the Cosmos; and Drinking in the Ancient World.
+Prof Cook’s courses include: Chinese Philosophical Tradition; Chinese Literary Tradition; Classical Chinese; Beginning Chinese; Advanced Chinese; Argumentation in the Ancient World; Music, Society, and the Cosmos; and Drinking in the Ancient World.
 He has also directed a number of Mentored Advanced Projects for students undertaking advanced interdisciplinary research.

-Professor Cook’s scholarship has been recognised numerous times, including receipt of a Fulbright Research Award in Taiwan, an ACLS/Frederick Burkhardt Award for Recently Tenured Scholars (for residence at the National Humanities Center), and an ACLS American Research in the Humanities in China Grant.
+Prof Cook’s scholarship has been recognised numerous times, including receipt of a Fulbright Research Award in Taiwan, an ACLS/Frederick Burkhardt Award for Recently Tenured Scholars (for residence at the National Humanities Center), and an ACLS American Research in the Humanities in China Grant.
 His faculty leadership positions at Grinnell have included service as the Head of the Department of Chinese and Japanese and the East Asian Studies Concentration.
 He was an elected editorial board member for the Society for the Study of Early China and its journal Early China since 2007, and has also served on the editorial boards of the Chinese-language journals Pre-Qin and Han Academics (since 2003), Bamboo and Silk (since 2005), and Journal of Early Chinese Philosophers (since 2006).

 On joining Yale-NUS College